 McCarter provides a $75/week expense stipend.
 Limited housing is available for out of town interns.

-Applications for Artist/Education and Production positions must be emailed of post-marked by March 1, 2014.
+Applications for our Production Management Internship and Development Internship must be emailed or post-marked by May 23, 2014.

 Click here for our application form and instructions.
 Please email or send your completed application packet to: